 Painless lumps or bumps.
 Warts may be bumpy, cauliflower-shaped, or flat.
 They can appear in or around the genitals or anus.

-An abnormal Pap smear.
+In girls, an abnormal Pap smear.
 Over time, HPV can cause abnormal cell changes (dysplasia) on the cervix.
-If you have an abnormal Pap smear, a follow-up test may be done to look for HPV.
+These increase your chances of getting cervical cancer.
+If you have an abnormal Pap smear, you may need a follow-up test to look for HPV.

 Warts can be removed by a doctor.
 But the virus stays in the body.
 Both males and females can pass on HPV even when warts aren’t visible.
 If a female has an abnormal Pap smear, she may have other tests or treatment.
 Regular checkups can help make sure the cervix is healthy.